fastify/fastify-cli/README.md

 ### linting

 `fastify-cli` is unopinionated on the choice of linter.
-We recommend you to add a linter, like so:
+We recommend you add a linter, like so:

 ```diff
 "devDependencies": {